jwiegley/johnwiegley/drafts/drafts.md

 these terrible experiences and sudden depressions were specifically intended to hone our appreciation for such things, while at the same time learning to let them free.

-# What is it that God desires the most of us?

-Date: 2016-11-18

-Your life is a gift.
-Open it.
-Learn who you are, who you were made to be, the fullness of your potential.
-The Prophets came to guide us in these things, so I would say that what God desires is for us to fully be.

 # Text